Gwen Stefani And Pharrell Reportedly Being Sued For Copyright Amid Stefani Engagement Rumors

 — Access Hollywood (@accesshollywood) January 4, 2017

-The publication goes on to note that in regards to expanding their family, Shelton and Stefani are considering all options out there, including invitro fertilization and surrogacy.
+The publication goes on to note that, in regards to expanding their family, Shelton and Stefani are considering all options out there, including invitro fertilization and surrogacy.

 “No matter what, Gwen wants the child to be hers and Blake’s baby together,” the insider added.
 “She’s ready.”
-Of course, the biggest question remaining is when the wedding will take place.”
+Of course, the biggest question remaining is when the wedding will take place.

 As for the wedding plans, the publication states that the insider claims Gwen wants to go big with her wedding to Blake, while the country star is leaning more towards a small event.
 Morochos.net notes the words of the source on the subject.